 Incidentally, the red shield in the top right poster likely derives from a version that appeared in 1622, about which, more below.

 Sussex’s flag of 6 gold martlets, essentially a heraldic representation of a swallow, on a blue background, appeared as a county emblem in John Speed’s 1611 Atlas The Theatre of the Empire of Great Britaine to represent the kingdom of the South Saxons, from whom the name Sussex is derived.
-It is depicted twice on the map of the Anglo-Saxon heptarchy
+It is depicted three times on the map of the Anglo-Saxon heptarchy

+with another such shield to the left of his image.
 The Sussex emblem also featured on the atlas’s title page

 In 1622 a Latin version of the atlas was produced and curiously on this occasion the same emblem appeared coloured red